 🗨 Dr. Alford says: Feeling angry after trying to drive this ROV around?
 ME TOO!
 Think of how you could design an ROV that is easier to control! 🎉 |

 This is Labor Day.
-If you don't want to do these assignments today, just do them early!
+If you don't want to do this assignments today, just do it early!
 There's no penalty for submitting things early.

 Learn about memo format for informal reports and practice using a template to create a proposal.